ibm-cloud-docs/transit-gateway/locations.md

 ## Data centers
 {: #szr-table}

 You can establish connectivity from a VPC to resources in a data center by connecting both the VPC and classic infrastructure to a transit gateway.
-The following table lists the data centers in {{site.data.keyword.cloud_notm}} for interconnecting classic infrastructure to VPCs using a transit gateway.
+The following table lists the data centers in {{site.data.keyword.cloud_notm}} for interconnecting classic infrastructure to VPCs by using a transit gateway.

 | Location | Data Center |
 |-----------|----------|